remult/remult/docs/tutorials/sveltekit/validation.md

 For this change to take effect, you **must manually refresh the browser**.
 :::

-After the browser is refreshed, try creating a new `task` - the _"Should not be empty"_ error message is displayed.
+After the browser is refreshed, try creating a new `task` - the _"Title: Should not be empty"_ error message is displayed.

-The client-side `saveTask` method that does not use Form Actions is already enclosed in a `try-catch` block and will display the relevent alert should Remult return an error.

-Try saving an existing task with an empty title.

 ## Custom Validation

-Remult does not (_yet_) have a very comprehensive list of built-in validators.
-However, it accords you the ability to create your own.
+Remult accords you the ability to easly create your own validation rules.

 The `validate` property allows an arrow function which accepts an instance of the entity to be validated.
 This function will be called to validate input on both front-end and back-end.